University High School

 The girls volleyball team reached the sem-finals in the league tournament in 2017.
 3 athletes were named to All-League teams, including the 2017 Conference Volleyball Player of the Year.

-Assistant Principal: David Gardner
+Principal: David Gardner

 "UHS is about relationships and helping students succeed, not only today, but also tomorrow and beyond."